SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 1. Create a TeamCity configuration called _Demo Release iOS_.
 2. Add a _Command Line_ build step which simply executes `make deliver-demo-release-ios`.
-3. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+3. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive results a second _Demo Release tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-release-tvos`.